EvgenyDos/ansible-cloudformations-lab/docs/README.developer.md

 # Li9 Exam System

 You are at a right place if you are a developer.
 Check the diagram [here](README.manager.md) to understand the workflow.

-Other details are coming.
+It is too much to say about developing.
+Are you an Ansible Guru?
+You'll figure out what to do ;).

 ## An exam task's structure